backspaces/agentscript/tutorials/01-HelloModel.md

 The imports are on our home repository, https://agentscript.org, so can be run without any workflow or downloads.

-Our single default export is the HelloModel ready to be used in the browser via html, or in node.
+Our single default export is the HelloModel ready to be used in the browser via html.

 ### The HelloModel class